Geophysics

 Master of Science Degrees (Non-Thesis): Geophysics and Geophysical Engineering

-Students may obtain a Master of Science (MS) Degree (Non-Thesis) in either Geophysics or Geophysical Engineering, pursuant to the general and individual program requirements outlined below.
+Students may obtain a Master of Science (MS) Degree (non-thesis) in either Geophysics or Geophysical Engineering, pursuant to the general and individual program requirements outlined below.
+Students typically complete this program in one to two years.

-The student and advisor determine individual courses constituting the degree.
+The student and advisor determine individual courses constituting the degree to address specific interests and career goals.
 The courses applied to all MS degrees must satisfy the following specific criteria:

 The coursework for the degree Master of Science, Geophysical Engineering, must meet the following specific requirements.
 Note that these requirements are in addition to those associated with the Master of Science in Geophysics.